iturdikulov/notes/Git.md

 git add .
 ```

+TODO: very complex
-How to implement typical and simple Git workflow with pull-requests and feature branches,
+How to implement typical and simple Git workflow with pull-requests and feature branches, main steps?
-main steps?
 <br class="f">
 1. Update my local main branch with `git pull [origin main]`
 2. Checkout a new branch for the changes I want to make with `git switch -c <branchname>`
 3. Make changes to files and commit
-4. Push feature branch with MR create flag `git push -o merge_request.create
-   origin <branchname>`, or just push and create MR through Web UI.
+4. Push feature branch with MR create flag `git push -o merge_request.create origin <branchname>`, or just push and create MR through Web UI.
 5. Ask a team member to review my pull request
 6. Once approved, click the "Merge" button on GitHub to merge my changes into main
-7. Delete my feature branch, pull `main`, and repeat with a new branch for the
-   next set of changes
+7. Delete my feature branch, pull `main`, and repeat with a new branch for the next set of changes

 ## Merge Conflicts

 When merge conflicts happens?
 <br class="f">
-Merge conflicts happen when you merge branches that have competing commits, and
-Git needs **your help** to decide which changes to incorporate in the final
-merge.
-Often, merge conflicts happen when people make different changes to the
-same line of the same file, or when one person edits a file and another person
-deletes the same file.
+Merge conflicts happen when you merge branches that have competing commits, and Git needs **your help** to decide which changes to incorporate in the final merge.
+Often, merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.

 Merge conflict example, which lines are referring to remote changes?
 ```